CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-2-Hands-on-Lab/Module1.md

-# Module 1: Enhancing Compliance with Defender for Cloud
+# Exercise 1: Enhancing Compliance with Defender for Cloud

 ### Task 1: Accessing Microsoft Defender for Cloud